mohamedhashim73/Flutter-Interview/README.md

 # Flutter Interview Questions
-1- What is OOP | Main Principles | Examples ?
+1 - What is OOP | Main Principles | Examples

-2- What is a Compile-Time Error | Runtime Error ?
+2 - What is a Compile-Time Error | Runtime Error

-3- What is a difference between Authentication | Authorization ?
+3 - What is a difference between Authentication | Authorization

-4- Inherited Widget | Benifts ?
+4 - Inherited Widget | Benifts

-5- What is Solid Principles | Benfits ?
+5 - What is Solid Principles | Benfits

-6- Difference between Dependency Injection | Inversion ?
+6 - Difference between Dependency Injection | Inversion

-7- Keys | BuildContext in FLutter  ?
+7 - Keys | BuildContext

+8 - Isolates

 ### 1 ) What is OOP (Object-Oriented Programming) ?